murillo-group/sarkas/docs/quickstart.rst

 Quickstart
 ==========
 Before you can begin working with Sarkas, you will need to have python3 installed.
-A useful python distribution that has many of the necessary packages for Sarkas is Anaconda which an be downloaded here_.
+A useful python distribution that has many of the necessary packages for Sarkas is Anaconda which can be downloaded here_.

 .. _here: https://www.anaconda.com